joseph-crowley/joseph-crowley.github.io/_portfolio/optical_audio_transmission.md

 ---
-title: "transmit audio at c"
+title: "Transmit sound at the speed of light"
 excerpt: "Using LEDs to transmit and receive optical signals, amplified and sent to an analog speaker.<br/><img style='width:50%' src='/images/optical_audio_transmission_teaser.png'><br/>"
 collection: portfolio
 ---